rohit2219/python-codinginterview/README.md

 # python
-This will have all all the python code for my future projects
+This will have all all the python code which has been written for studies